Data Breach Compensation Examples – What Could You Claim?

 When Can I Claim A Data Breach Compensation Amount?

 Data controllers and data processors must adhere to the Data Protection Act 2018 and the UK General Data Protection Regulation.
-Controllers set the purpose for processing and processors act on their instruction.
+Controllers set the purpose for processing and data processors act on their instruction.
 If they failed to adhere to these pieces of legislation it could lead to a personal data breach.

 - There were failings on the part of the controller or processor to adhere to the UK GDPR and DPA 2018.